 - Buy the right product, and only the amount you need.

 - Consider alternatives, especially alternatives to pesticides.
 Pesticides are commonly detected in Oregon streams, and may endanger future generations.

 - Transform your yard into a native plant haven.
-Check out these KOIN Videos: Controlling invasive plants, Creating a wildlife friendly yard and Making your yard rain ready.
+Check out these KOIN Videos: Controlling invasive plants and Making your yard rain ready.

 - Not ready to give up on your lawn yet?
 Check out the KOIN video on Fall lawn care or consult Seattle Public Utilities Natural Lawn Care brochure.

 - Check out Metro's Tools for Living: Yard and Garden page for more resources, and a $5 coupon "off the good stuff".

 - Apply only what your lawn and garden needs.
 Over application can kill beneficial soil microbes and insects.